cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

 ## Notes

+9/14/2020

+Committed on a branch for another attempt at moving to .NET Core 5 - smoother this time both because 5 is farther along and based on previous experience:
+ - With WebView you seem to be forced to upgrade to WebView2 because of the breaking change accessing Windows APIs where winmd references are no longer allowed
+ - For this commit referenced Microsoft.Windows.SDK.NET based on some GitHub discussion but ended up with a missing method exception and found another GitHub issue suggesting also referencing Microsoft.Windows.CsWinRT (to get the latest CsWinRT).
+Added a commit about possibly getting the same impact via a new TFM in the latest preview.
+I think the hardest detail for the moment might be getting up to date information, I didn't even come across the TFM information until searching for a later issue...
+ - The WebView2 seems quite nice but it took some work to adjust to the new API - the current commit has some scratch test to make sure I had various details working - it will be interesting reworking the leaflet code.
+ - Had a puzzler around SpeechSynthesis and playing the sound - after some false starts fixing this I found BackgroundMediaPlayer.Current to get a MediaPlayer fixed the issue without hassle

+Before the 5 switch changed controls to monitor child controls for change and validation changes thru events.

 9/7/2020